gaphor/gaphor/docs/windows.md

 cd (your project's workspace)

 If your project does not already have a pyproject.toml file, create one.
-For details see the [Poetry documentation](https://python-poetry.org/docs/basic-usage/)
+For details see the [Poetry documentation](https://python-poetry.org/docs/basic-usage/).
+If you already have a .toml file, make sure you have gaphor as a development dependency.
+For details see the [Gaphor Hello World Plugin](https://github.com/gaphor/gaphor_plugin_helloworld)
 ```PowerShell
 poetry init
 ```